84. ASSOCIATED MINOR COUNTRIES

 84.3 ASSOCIATION IN ASIA:

 84.31 PHILIPPINES: The Philippines are an American associated minor country.
-The U.S. does not receive the prorated BRPs for the Philippines until the start of the American player turn following the outbreak of war between the U.S. and Japan.
+The 10 BRPs for the Philippines are included in the American Fall 1939 BRP total of 160 BRPs.
 Filipino forces are placed on the board at the start of the game.

 84.32 THAILAND: Thailand is a neutral minor country which becomes a Japanese associated minor country when war breaks out between Japan and Britain, provided Japan has occupied all of French Indochina on a previous turn, or in the turn following such occupation, if otherwise.
 Until then, neither side's units may enter Thailand.
 Thai forces are placed on the board at the start of the game.